-Credit card debts are among the most common forms of debt for Americans.
-Since credit cards are a revolving line of credit, it can become easy to rely on your credit card accounts to take care of monthly or recurring payments.
+Credit card debt is one of the main causes of the young American debt crisis.
+Since credit cards are a form of revolving debt, it can become easy to rely on your credit card accounts to take care of monthly or recurring payments.
 But, unless you zero out your credit card balances quickly, interest rates may make it extremely difficult to pay off credit card debt completely.

 If you are scrambling to keep up with multiple credit card payments, credit card refinancing with a debt consolidation loan may be the perfect financial solution!